greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 To package the foreign-data wrapper as a Greenplum Database extension, you create script \(`newfdw--version.sql`\) and control \(`newfdw.control`\) files that register the FDW *handler* and *validator* functions, create the foreign data wrapper, and identify the characteristics of the FDW shared library file.

-**Note:** [Packaging Related Objects into an Extension](https://www.postgresql.org/docs/9.4/extend-extensions.html) in the PostgreSQL documentation describes how to package an extension.
+> **Note** [Packaging Related Objects into an Extension](https://www.postgresql.org/docs/9.4/extend-extensions.html) in the PostgreSQL documentation describes how to package an extension.

 Example foreign-data wrapper extension script file named `base_fdw--1.0.sql`: